JATOS/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 * Additionally you can switch on or off study link types in the **Allowed types**.
 Unchecked types are not allowed to run a study.
 This has the same effect as de-/activating the type in the batch.
 Always check before you send out study links that the corresponding types are activated.

-* A batch can have a **JSON input** [similar to the one in the study or component properties](Write-your-own-Study-Basics-and-Beyond.html#study-json-input-and-component-json-input).
+* A batch can have some **batch input** [similar to the one in the study or component properties](Write-your-own-Study-Basics-and-Beyond.html#study-json-input-and-component-json-input).
 The difference is that this one is only accessible from every study run in this batch.

 * The **Group Properties** relate to [group studies](Write-Group-Studies-I-Setup.html#group-settings-in-each-batchs-properties).